 TELEPHONE NUMBER: 01398 323285

 We can be extremely busy at times, so if we have seen your pet within the last 6 months, please ring or email us with your request and we will have it ready for you when you arrive.
-We are also happy to prepare flea & tick & worming treatments in advance to minimise waiting times.
+We would also kindly ask you to order flea and tick treatments in advance to minimise waiting times.
 Thank you.
 Tel:01398 323285

 I need a prescription!